aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 Another thing to keep in mind is that the system (as we will see) follows a closed world assumption, it is therefore quite natural to associate the value "false" with the idea of "nothingness": if it is not in the system then it is "false".

 Strings have a dual (or triple) purpose in Deixiscript: they all behave the same way as far as the system is concerned, but some of them are supposed to be considered "just strings" and others are supposed to be considered as symbols that represent more complex entities (individuals or concepts).
-What keeps them apart is the convention that "individual strings" contain a pound sign (`#`), for example: `"cat#1"` or `"hospital#33"`.
-Strings that don't have a pound sign can either be thought of as concepts (especially when they don't contain any spaces, such as: `cat` or `hospital`) or as "just strings".
+What keeps them apart is the convention that "individual strings" contain a pound sign (`#`), for example: `"cat#1"` or `"puma#33"`.
+Strings that don't have a pound sign can either be thought of as concepts (especially when they don't contain any spaces, such as: `cat` or `puma`) or as "just strings".

 Explicit references are of paramount importance implementation wise (only Explicits are allowed into the world model), but their direct usage by the end-user (although allowed) is discouraged, as it goes against the principles of naturalistic programming that are hereby being proposed.